ravasconcelos/flowers_cnn_classification/README.md

 ### Models 1
 In this model we will only train the added fully connected layers.

+Five different hyperparameters values were tried, but the accuracy was not changed in any of the scenarios.

 ### Models 2
 In this model we will train the added fully connected layers and also the block5 of VGG16.